Leonardo-Oliveira1/Social-Tree/README.md

 ### ⚠ About

-<p>This project was developed using HTML e CSS based on the challenge <strong>"Social Tree"</strong> by Rocketseat.
+<p>This project was developed using HTML and CSS based on the challenge <strong>"Social Tree"</strong> by Rocketseat.
 Besides, the project design was completely based on planning.</p>
 <p>The purpose of creating this project is to practice the basic and necessary tools for building a responsive website: <strong>HTML</strong> and <strong>CSS!</strong></p>

 <br>